-Below we have debunked some common myths about switching your energy supplier.
+Below we have debunked some common myths about the energy switching process - from comparing prices to the day of the switch itself.

 Your energy supply, whether gas or electric, will not be disconnected at any time during the switch.
 There will be no interruption at all to your supply, and the only thing that changes is the name of the company on your monthly bill, and, of course, the price that you pay.